 Are you planning on doing any DIY projects in the near future?
 If so, you’ll need to make sure you have the right blade for the job.

-In this case there are 2 types of blades available in the market 24 Teeth vs 40 Teeth Saw Blade.
-So, which on is better for you!
+In this case, there are 2 types of blades available in the market 24 Teeth vs 40 Teeth Saw Blades.
+So, which one is better for you?

-In short, a 24 tooth saw blade is perfect for general purpose cutting for which I Personally use Freud LM72R010 model, while a 40 teeth saw blade will give you a finer finish, such as Freud-Diablo blade.
+In short, a 24 tooth saw blade is perfect for general-purpose cutting for which I Personally use the Freud LM72R010 model, while a 40 teeth saw blade will give you a finer finish, such as Freud-Diablo blade.
 Which one should you choose?

 Most blade manufacturers have a comprehensive range of saw blades to choose from, making it easy to find the right one for your needs.